-Manchester benefit concert to go on despite London attack
+Manchester benefit concert is underway

 Heightened security

-Manchester authorities have warned that everyone coming to the concert will be searched, and the presence of armed police will be visible inside and outside the venue.
+Manchester authorities have warned that everyone going to the concert will be searched, and the presence of armed police will be visible inside and outside the venue.

-The Greater Manchester Police say more than 130,000 people are expected in the area for the benefit concert as well as a soccer match.
+The Greater Manchester Police said more than 130,000 people were expected in the area for the benefit concert as well as a soccer match.

 "There are two large-scale events taking place in Greater Manchester today and we would like to assure people that these will still take place, but with additional security in place to ensure the safety of everyone," Greater Manchester Police Assistant Chief Constable Garry Shewan said in a statement on Sunday.

-Grande's concert will take place at Emirates Old Trafford, an outdoor stadium about 3.5 miles from Manchester Arena, where the May 22 concert was held.
+Grande's concert was held at Emirates Old Trafford, an outdoor stadium about 3.5 miles from Manchester Arena, where the May 22 concert took place.

-Greater Manchester Police Chief Superintendent Stuart Ellison said there will be a "significant number of officers" at the venue and encouraged people to leave bags at home.
+Greater Manchester Police Chief Superintendent Stuart Ellison said there will be a "significant number of officers" at the venue and had encouraged people to leave bags at home.

 Fans still hospitalized